Magic-Deck/ponyshow/tests/asf-0001/deck.md

 ---

-# In this lession, you will:
+# In this lesson, you will:

 - Explore Titanium Filesystem APIs
 - Understand how and where to store data on the filesystem